-The broadcaster and home communications provider Sky has 10.6 million customers across the UK and Ireland, subscribing to services such as TV, telephony and broadband.
-Handling queries from these customers, as well as accepting credit card payments by telephone, is an army of contact centre agents.
-Every payment received must be secured according to Payment Card Industry (PCI) regulations; this involves complex checks for every part of the contact centre which is deemed “in scope” by coming into contact with card data.
+The broadcaster and home communications provider Sky has 22 million customers across the UK and Ireland, subscribing to services such as TV, telephony and broadband.
+Handling queries from these customers, as well as accepting credit card payments by telephone, is an army of call center agents.
+Every payment received must be secured according to Payment Card Industry Data Security Standards (PCI DSS) regulations; this involves complex checks for every part of the call center which is deemed “in scope” by coming into contact with card data.

-Sky had implemented a call muting system, and operated a “pause call record” policy, whereby the call recording is put on hold while card data is spoken by customers.
-Although this seemed to be a valid means of complying with PCI regulations, it did nothing to reduce the area of the contact centre that was in scope for PCI.
+Sky had engaged Genesys to provide an omnichannel customer experience platform for its call center.
+As part of this, Sky had chosen a call muting system, with a “pause call record” policy, to put all call recordings on hold while card data is spoken by customers.
+Although this seemed to be a valid means of complying with PCI DSS regulations, it did nothing to reduce the area of the call center that was in scope for PCI regulations.
 Four different areas were affected: the telephony infrastructure, which carried Voice over IP traffic; the Citrix system used to link in partners; Sky’s own network infrastructure and over 5,000 in-house agent desktops.
-In addition, Sky was concerned about the difficulties of maintaining PCI compliance when agents were able to hear and see card data.
+In addition, Sky was concerned about the difficulties of maintaining PCI DSS compliance when agents were able to hear and see card data.
 Subsequently, Sky found that the “pause call record” process was complex, time-consuming and costly to maintain due to performance and infrastructure compatibility issues.

-At the same time, Sky’s seven Outsource Service Partners (OSPs), employing another 9,000 agents, including 100 home workers, were seeking assistance for their own PCI challenges.
-OSPs were currently accessing Sky’s Customer Relationship Management Platform via Citrix.
+At the same time, Sky’s seven outsource service partners (OSPs), employing another 9,000 agents, including 100 home workers, were seeking assistance for their own PCI DSS challenges.
+OSPs were accessing Sky’s Customer Relationship Management Platform via Citrix.
 This meant that the in-house triggers for pausing call recordings were unavailable to them.
 Sky investigated the possibility of replicating the system out to OSPs, but ruled this out almost immediately due to bandwidth, cost and complexity issues.

 - Not to transmit PCI data in the clear